Tuesday Tips: UC Berkeley Haas Application Essays, Tips for 2024-2025

 According to SBC’s Haas experts, “Haas can get a lot of entrepreneurs, engineers, and people with really untraditional paths because they think Haas is an untraditional program.
 Folks who want to transition to a start-up or do their own venture really need to have a clear idea why Haas and why now.
 Their path needs to be very specific and why their career trajectory is either right for a transition or continuing down the same path, but taking a breath for the MBA.”

 This advice is great for any candidate.
-Be specific about your path and be very clear about why an MBA is necessary.
-A few reasons might include the MBA coursework, the network you will build, and the practical experiences you will have.
-Make sure you have researched Haas thoroughly and know what is available through the program and how you will take advantage.
+Be specific about your path and very clear about why an MBA is necessary.
+Some reasons might include the coursework, the network you will build, and the practical experiences you will have.

-Along with online resources, you can reach out to your personal and professional network.
+Make sure you have researched Haas thoroughly and know what is available through the program and how you will take advantage of it.
+In addition to online resources, you can reach out to your personal and professional network.
 Talking to current and former students is always useful!

 Berkeley Sunset photo by Joe Parks